The taxation of companies in Singapore

 Singapore is often referred to as an example when it comes to taxes levied on corporations because the city-state continues to reduce the taxation of companies and keeps introducing incentives in order to attract foreign investors.
 Singapore applies a flat tax rate to corporations that is considered one of the world’s lowest corporate taxes.

 Starting January 2013, Singapore enabled a single-tier corporate tax system.
 This system ensures companies are only taxed once on their chargeable incomes, without the appliance of other taxes on dividends.
+Our Singapore company formation agents can give you more information about this system.
 Singapore does not levy any capital gains tax, either.

 Since 1997, Singapore has continued to decrease the tax rates applied to corporations from 27% to 17%.
 The 17% rate is the city’s headline tax rate, but thanks to all double taxation treaties Singapore has and other exemptions also, the effective corporate tax rate is lower.
 All companies in Singapore may apply for tax exemptions that reduces the corporate tax to approximately 8.5% for taxable income of maximum 300,000 S$ per year, all other income exceeding this sum being charged with the 17% rate.

 Tax incentives for companies – presented by our experts who can help investors open companies in Singapore